flutter/samples/experimental/web_dashboard/README.md

 flutter run -d chrome --web-port=5000
 ```

-If you see CORS issues, go to the [Services section][cloud-console-apis] in the
+If you see CORS errors in your browser's console, go to the [Services
-Google Cloud console, go to Credentials, and verify that `localhost:5000` is
+section][cloud-console-apis] in the Google Cloud console, go to Credentials, and
-whitelisted.
+verify that `localhost:5000` is whitelisted.

 ### (optional) Step 7: Set up iOS and Android
 If you would like to run the app on iOS or Android, make sure you've installed